 - Mental failure

 Mental failure occurs when your muscles start to hurt and your brain tells you to stop the set.
 Physical failure is completely different: it occurs when you ignore the pain and you push yourself as hard as you possibly can.

 On your last rep the weight stops moving because you physically can’t move the weight another inch, NOT because you wimped out.
 It doesn’t matter if you are using a Dusty Hanshaw style back workout or any other type of rest-pause routine: you have to train to physical failure to get the most out of rest-pause sets.

 Be honest with yourself: can you train this hard?
 If you can then your back will grow like a weed on this rest-pause back workout.
 If not then you need to be honest with yourself and pick a routine that you can handle.

 Part 2: Charles Poliquin’s “5 to 8” Method

-Here is a sample upper back routine featuring the 5 to 8 method.
+Here is a sample upper back rest-pause workout that you may want to try.
 Check it out:

 5 To 8 Method Upper Back Routine